-Initially, the surf boat was used for rescues in big seas, however the introduction of inshore rescue boats (IRBís) meant that the surf boat was no longer deemed a suitable rescue craft.
+Initially, the surf boat was used for rescues in big seas, however the introduction of inshore rescue boats (IRB's) meant that the surf boat was no longer deemed a suitable rescue craft.
 But intense regional, state and national surf boat competition and the incredible commitment and enthusiasm of thousands of participants, and in recent years a massive increase in female crew members, has kept this challenging and thrilling sport alive.

 A surfboat crew consists of four rowers and a sweep, in an eight metre long boat.
 Each crew rows out to sea 400 metres before returning back to the beach.

 The OGSLSC has a very proud history in the sport of surf boat rowing, dating back to 1953, with multiple State Titles to our credit.
 We are always striving to get the best out of each other, whilst having a lot of fun along the way.

-Over the coming summer season our rowers will be competing at all the local Life Saving Victoria and NAVY Series carnivals, while also travelling along the eastern seaboard of Australia.
+This summer season our rowers will be competing at local Life Saving Victoria and NAVY Series carnivals.

-Our 2015/16 season culminates with the Victorian State Championships at Fairhaven Beach on 19th and 20th of March and a trip up to the Sunshine Coast for the Australian Championships at Alexandra headlands from 18th to 24th of April, 2016.
+Our 2017/18 season culminates with the Victorian State Championships at Apollo Bay on 24th and 25th of March and a trip West for the Australian Championships at Scarborough from 14th to 22nd of April, 2018.